bkelly-lab/ipca/README.md

 * pytest (4.3+)
 * statsmodels (0.9+)
 ## Acknowledgements
-The implementation is inspired by the MATLAB code for IPCA made available at on [Seth Pruitt's](https://sethpruitt.net/research/) website.
+The implementation is inspired by the MATLAB code for IPCA made available on [Seth Pruitt's](https://sethpruitt.net/research/) website.

 ## References